kyleshank/docs/plugin-intro.md

 ## What are Plugins?

 Plugins are mini applications that run alongside Craft’s core code.
-They can be simple, serving a single purpose like providing a new Dashboard widget type, or they can be large and complex.
+They can be simple, serving a single purpose like providing a new Dashboard widget type, or they can be complex, introducing entirely new concepts to the system, like an e-commerce application.
+Craft’s plugin architecture provides a solid foundation for building just about anything.

 Technically, plugins are a superset of [Yii Modules](http://www.yiiframework.com/doc-2.0/guide-structure-modules.html), which means they can have [models](http://www.yiiframework.com/doc-2.0/guide-structure-models.html), [active record classes](http://www.yiiframework.com/doc-2.0/guide-db-active-record.html), [controllers](http://www.yiiframework.com/doc-2.0/guide-structure-controllers.html), [application components](http://www.yiiframework.com/doc-2.0/guide-structure-application-components.html), and other things.
 It wouldn’t hurt to take some time to read up on those concepts if you are new to Yii.